-- 4.3 The Administering Authority recognises that the requirement to keep employer contribution rates as nearly constant as possible can run counter to the following requirements: - the regulatory requirement to secure solvency, - the requirement that the costs should be reasonable, and - maximising income from investments within reasonable cost parameters (see the fourth aim). - 4.4 Producing low volatility in employer contribution rates requires material investment in assets that 'match' the employer's liabilities.
+- 4.3 The Administering Authority recognises that the requirement to keep employer contribution rates as nearly constant as possible can run counter to the following requirements: - the regulatory requirement to secure solvency, and that contribution rates be set at such a level to ensure that liabilities can be met as they arise - that contribution rates not be set at a level that gives rise to additional costs (e.g. deferring costs to the future) in order to ensure long term cost efficiency - the requirement that the costs should be reasonable, and - maximising income from investments within reasonable cost parameters (see the fourth aim). - 4.4 Producing low volatility in employer contribution rates requires material investment in assets that 'match' the employer's liabilities.
 In this context 'match' means assets that behave in a similar manner to the liabilities as economic conditions alter.
 For the liabilities represented by benefits payable by the Scheme, such assets would tend to comprise index linked gilt edged investments. - 4.5 Other classes of assets, such as shares and property, are perceived to offer higher long-term rates of return, on average, and consistent with the requirement to maximise the returns from investments, the Administering Authority invests a substantial proportion of the Fund in such assets.
 However, these assets are more risky in nature and that risk can manifest itself in volatile returns over short-term periods and a failure to deliver the expected return in the long-term. - 4.6 This short-term volatility in investment returns can produce a consequent volatility in the measured financial and funding position of the Fund at successive valuations, with knock on effects on employer contribution rates.
 The impact on employer rates can be mitigated by use of smoothing adjustments and using volatility reserves at each valuation. - 4.7 The Administering Authority recognises that there is a balance to be struck between the investment policy adopted, the smoothing mechanisms used at valuations and the resultant smoothness of employer contribution rates from one valuation period to the next.